WWFUG/WWFUG.github.io/_pages/about.md

 ## News

 - 2023-07-21: Our paper _WolFEx: Word-Level Function Extraction and Simplification from Gate-Level Arithmetic Circuits_ is accepted at [ICCAD 2023](https://2023.iccad.com/)
-- 2022-11-18: Our paper _SHarpSSAT: A Witness-Generating Stochastic Boolean Satisfiability Solver_ is accepted at [AAAI 2023](https://aaai-23.aaai.org/)
+- 2022-11-18: Our paper _SharpSSAT: A Witness-Generating Stochastic Boolean Satisfiability Solver_ is accepted at [AAAI 2023](https://aaai-23.aaai.org/)

 ## Short Biography